epam/NGB/docs/README.md

 # NGB documentation

-NGB documentation is provided in a **markdown** format, that could be viewed directly from github or could be built into **html** representation
+NGB documentation is provided in a **Markdown** format, that could be viewed directly from GitHub or could be built into **html** representation.

 ## Documentation index